Pakistan and weapons of mass destruction: Middle East

-On 17 September, 2025, Saudi Arabia and Pakistan signed a strategic mutual defense agreement that committed each country to respond to acts of aggression against the other.
-The pact drew attention due to speculation over a potential nuclear dimension.
-Pakistani Defense Minister Khawaja Asif initially stated, “No one should doubt what we have and what the capabilities are that will be available to them under this pact,” a remark widely interpreted as implying nuclear coverage, though he later clarified that nuclear arms were “not on the radar” of the agreement.
-Ali Shihabi, a Saudi commentator with close ties to the Saudi monarchy, welcomed the “deterrence that comes from sharing Pakistan’s nuclear umbrella,” although no official confirmation was provided and the full scope of the agreement remained unclear.
+On 17 September 2025, Saudi Arabia and Pakistan signed a strategic mutual defence agreement that committed each country to respond to acts of aggression against the other.
+The agreement attracted attention because of longstanding discussion among analysts regarding a possible nuclear dimension to Saudi–Pakistani strategic relations.
+Historical studies of Pakistan's nuclear programme note that financial assistance from some Arab states played a role in supporting the programme during its early development in the 1970s.
+Scholars have written that Pakistan's leadership under Zulfikar Ali Bhutto sought financial backing from several Arab states and received financial backing from countries including Libya and Saudi Arabia during the early phase of the project following the 1971 war with India.
+This financial backing from Middle Eastern partners has been described by historians as an important factor that helped Pakistan sustain its nuclear programme during periods of economic strain and international sanctions.
+In his historical study of Pakistan's nuclear programme, Feroz Hassan Khan also wrote that Saudi Arabia provided financial assistance that helped sustain the programme during periods of economic pressure and sanctions.
+Pakistani Defence Minister Khawaja Asif initially stated, "No one should doubt what we have and what the capabilities are that will be available to them under this pact," a remark widely interpreted as implying nuclear coverage, though he later clarified that nuclear arms were "not on the radar" of the agreement.
+Ali Shihabi, a Saudi commentator with close ties to the Saudi monarchy, welcomed the "deterrence that comes from sharing Pakistan’s nuclear umbrella," although no official confirmation was provided and the full scope of the agreement remained unclear.

+In March 2026, in response to Tulsi Gabbard's assessment that Pakistan's increased missile ranges would pose a threat to US in the future, Pakistani ex-diplomat Abdul Basit remarked that he prayed that the ranges would extend to the point that Israel can be targeted.

 Delivery systems

 Land

 As of 2011, Pakistan possesses a wide variety of nuclear-capable medium range ballistic missiles with ranges up to 2750 km.
 Pakistan also possesses nuclear-tipped Babur cruise missiles with ranges up to 700 km.
 In April 2012, Pakistan launched a Hatf-4 Shaheen-1A, said to be capable of carrying a nuclear warhead designed to evade missile-defense systems.
 These land-based missiles are controlled by Army Strategic Forces Command of Pakistan Army.

 Pakistan is also believed to be developing tactical nuclear weapons for use on the battlefield with ranges up to 60 km such as the Nasr missile.
-According to Jeffrey Lewis, director of the East Asia Non-proliferation Program at the Monterey Institute of International Studies, citing a Pakistani news article, Pakistan is developing its own equivalent to the Davy Crockett launcher with a miniaturised warhead that may be similar to the W54.
+According to Jeffrey Lewis, director of the East Asia Non-proliferation Programme at the Monterey Institute of International Studies, citing a Pakistani news article, Pakistan is developing its own equivalent to the Davy Crockett launcher with a miniaturised warhead that may be similar to the W54.